Codex1519/Codex1519/README.md

 - 👋 Hi, I’m @Chawasch A.
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning software development
+- 🌱 I’m a software developer.
 - 💞️ I’m looking to collaborate on java,python and HTML projects.
-- 📫 How to reach me
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I want to learn !